anikayoka/employee-tracker/README.md

   ## Tests

   To test this app, open up the file in VS Code.
-Open the terminal, change directory to root folder ‘all-about-readme’, and run ‘node index.js’.
-Answer the prompts and view the preview of the ‘README.md’ file in the ‘dist’ folder.
+Open the terminal, change directory to root folder ‘employee-tracker’, and run ‘npm start’ and answer the prompts.

   ## Questions